MCFpy/mcf/docs/source/getting_started.rst

 Learning an optimal policy rule
 -------------------------------

-To learn an optimal policy rule, we can use the :py:class:`~optpol_mini.OptimalPolicy` class of the **mcf** package.
+Let's explore how to learn an optimal policy rule using the :py:class:`~optpol_mini.OptimalPolicy` class of the **mcf** package.
 To get started we need a Pandas DataFrame that holds the estimated potential outcomes (also called policy scores), the treatment variable and the features on which we want to base the decision tree.

-Recall that we have already estimated the potential outcomes in the previous section.
+As you may recall, we estimated the potential outcomes in the previous section.
 They are stored as columns in the *iate_data_df* entry of the results dictionary:

 .. code-block:: python